facil-io/cstl/fio-stl.md

 #define FIO_MEMORY_USE_FIO_MEMCOPY 1
 ```

-If true, uses a facil.io custom implementation for an 8 byte aligned `memcpy`.
+If true, uses a facil.io custom implementation for an aligned `memcpy`.

 Since the memory is known to be aligned, it's sometimes faster to use the facil.io aligned implementation that the system's generic implementation.